The Greatest Story Ever Told: Marketing

 The marketing campaign included exhibits created for churches and Sunday schools, department stores, primary schools, and secondary schools.
 The Smithsonian Institution put together a traveling exhibition of props, costumes, and photographs that toured museums around the country.
 Promotional items made available to groups identified for market segmentation included school study guides, children's books, and a reprint of the original novel by Oursler.
 Previews of the film were shown to leading industrialists, psychologists, government officials, religious leaders, and officials from the Boy and Girl Scout organizations.

 The film was advertised on its first run as being shown in Cinerama.
 While it was shown on an ultra-curved screen, it was with one projector.
 True Cinerama required three projectors running simultaneously.
 A dozen other films were presented this way in the 1960s.

 Home media

 In 1993, the film was released on LaserDisc.
 The film was released on DVD in 2001, which featured a 3 hr 19 min (199 min) version along with a documentary called He Walks With Beauty (2011), which details the film's tumultuous production history.
+In March 2011, the film was released on Blu-Ray, with the same runtime as the DVD version.
+The Blu-Ray version also contains a deleted extended scene during Jesus' crucifixion.
+In 2014, the film was added on Metro-Goldwyn-Mayer's Best of Family Collection on Blu Ray during their 90th Anniversary.